telerik/ajax-docs/controls/grid/columns/header-context-menu.md

 * Filter the column data on two conditions related with a logical AND operator.

-This context menu can be enabled by setting the EnableHeaderContextMenu property of the corresponding table to true (the default value is false).
-The menu is designed on a per-table basis and can be switched on/off for different levels in a hierarchical grid on demand.
-In this example the header context menu is disabled for the second level in the hierarchy.

 Note that the items from the menu will be displayed dynamically depending on the grid configuration.
 For example, if the grouping feature is disabled the 'Group By'/'Ungroup' options will be hidden, or if you choose not to use natural sorting (AllowNaturalSort=false) the 'Clear Sorting' item will be absent.